smscommunity/sms-guide/_game/shines/pianta/episode1.md

 ### Forgotten Strat (1st is now B, 2nd is now A)

-A strat lost to time and rediscovered to be faster, you go left first and trigger Chomp B first instead of Chomp A, if you see Chomp A go down the purple Forgotten (Left First) path.
+A strat lost to time and rediscovered to be faster, you go left first and trigger Chomp B first instead of Chomp A, if you see Chomp A go down the purple/red "Forgotten" path.
 *All of these are Advanced*

 <details markdown="block">